Chillicothe, Ohio Timber Buyers

 But don't let loggers and timber buyers cheat you

 We keep these people honestTimber buyers and loggers can seem friendly and knowledgeable, and some are very good at pretending to be so.
-But you shouldn’t let them lead you to believe that they’re your friend or ally in the timber business.
+But you shouldn’t let them lead you to believe that they’re your friend or ally in the timber business. Â

 Loggers are not paid to get you top dollar for your timber.
-In fact, every single one of them is incentivized to grab your timber for the lowest possible price they can persuade you to accept.
+In fact, every single one of them is incentivized to grab your timber for the lowest possible price they can persuade you to accept. Â

 They also have many ways to trick unwary landowners including: low-balling, high grading, false scaling, deceitful point of cut scams, under-reporting the harvest and more.

-And yes, these things happen here in Chillicothe all the time.
+And yes, these things happen here in Chillicothe all the time.Â

 No matter who they are, or how good you think their business reputation is (and even if they drive a horse and buggy) you should never let a logger onto your land without first talking to an experienced independent forester like us.

-Call us before you sell – Your timber may be worth more than you were told
+Call us before you sell.
+Your timber may be worth more than you were told

-We help people sell trees and logs every dayNovember 13, 2025 | Timber stand evaluation
+We help people sell trees and logs every dayFebruary 12, 2026 | Timber sale

 Ready to learn what your timber is really worth?